7 Places to Surf in the South Island

 4. Taylor’s Mistake

 The Canterbury region is by no means a surfer’s paradise, but hidden in a bay outside of Christchurch is Taylor’s Mistake.
 Not the most consistent surf conditions but arguably offers the best surf near Christchurch.
+You might also want to check out the surf at New Brighton!
+For more info, see 10 Free or Cheap Things To Do in New Brighton and Christchurch City – Guide for Backpackers.

 5. Big Bay

 It would take you about four days to walk through the Fiordland National Park to get to this exclusive surf location.
+The route to get there starts from the Hollyford Track.
+More info at 5 Incredible Multi-day Hikes in the Fiordland National Park.